An Empirical Study on Bug Severity Estimation using Source Code Metrics and Static Analysis: Experiment Design and Results

 ``Found a call to a method which will perform a byte to String (or String to byte) conversion, and will assume that the default platform encoding is suitable."

-It seems that the SpotBugs has detected the bug correctly, but it assigns a low severity to it.
-Based on our best knowledge, SpotBugs assign the severity of the reported bugs based on their implemented patterns, so it always reports Low severity for this kind of bug.
+It seems that SpotBugs has detected the bug correctly, but it assigns a low severity to it.
+Based on our best knowledge, SpotBugs assigns the severity of the reported bugs based on their implemented patterns, so it always reports Low severity for this kind of bug.
 However, in practice, one specific issue may lead to a severe or non-severe bug in different cases such as the number of affected users or the project timeline.\\

-\fbox{ \parbox{\textwidth}{ \textbf{Summary of RQ3.2 Results:} SpotBugs missed most of the studied bugs regardless of their severity value because of no matching rule for those bugs.
-In specific cases there are matching (almost the same) rules, however, the bugs cannot be detected accurately.
-Bugs are assigned different (lower) severity by SpotBugs since it detected the severity value based on the general pre-defined bug patterns, but in practice, a specific bug may have different severity values in different projects based on the number of affected users or the project timeline.} }\\\\
+\fbox{ \parbox{\columnwidth}{ \textbf{Summary of RQ3.2 Results:} Based on our manual investigation, SpotBugs missed most of the studied bugs regardless of their severity value for two reasons.
+First, SpotBugs finds other possible bugs than the actual reported bugs.
+Second, there is no matching rule for the actual bugs, and SpotBugs reports another bug based on its available pre-defined bug pattern.
+In specific cases there are matching (almost the same) rules, however, the SpotBugs cannot detect their severity accurately.
+In this case, the reported severity is lower than the actual severity value since SpotBugs reports the severity value based on its general pre-defined bug patterns, but in practice, each specific bug may have different severity values based on different conditions such as the number of affected users or the project timeline.}} \\\\

-\textbf{RQ3-3 Answer:} By comparing the calculated SC (mentioned in \ref{sec:RQ3-1}) and the severity predicted by the SpotBugs tool we found some samples where using both of these results will be more useful.

-For example, we consider the buggy method \verb|computeShiftIncrement()| in the \verb|Math-87| project has High severity value.
-The SpotBugs tool reports the Low severity value, but the SC value shows that this method is a complex method regarding the code metrics we used.
-In this case, the code metric values exhibit the severity better.